bbanting/budgettool/README.md

 - [ ] Compound relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [ ] Make page numbers full height regardless of body size
+- [x] Make page numbers full height regardless of body size
+- [ ] display.select function

 ## Notes